 It might be argued that caves and rockshelters fulfilled the role of artificial shelters, offering protection against predators, as at the Lower Pleistocene sites of Wonderwerk (Gowlett 2016), Sterkfontein (Brain 1981), and Swartkrans, 1.2Ma, where fire was present but not conserved (Brain & Sillen 1988).
-Caves and rockshelters are containers that afford many of the benefits of artificial dwelling-containers.
-This argument is strengthened in the later MSA by the excavation of bedding areas, for example at Border Cave (Wadley et al. 2020; Backwell et al. 2022), ~200ka, and Sibudu Cave (Wadley et al. 2011), 77ka.
-It is also the case that area excavations are rare in southern Africa’s Middle and Upper Pleistocene, making the recovery of shelters and dwellings less likely.
-But the question remains, when natural shelters are unavailable, where are the open-air sleeping sites with hearths that mirror the use of space in a site such as Sibudu?
-This may be a case where absence of evidence is not evidence of absence.
-But area excavations in north Africa, and in particular over many decades along the Nile (Wendorf & Schild 1980; Vermeersch 2000), and into the Levant (Hovers 2017, tab.
-65.1) have produced evidence for open-air hearths, but not artificial structures.
-Pleading that their ephemerality is the reason for their archaeological invisibility is, in the face of these intensive, high-quality research excavations, a weak argument to make for their absence.
-The lack of evidence is evidence of absence.
+Caves and rockshelters are containers that afford many of the benefits of artificial dwellings.
+This argument is strengthened in the later MSA by bedding areas, for example at Border Cave (Wadley et al. 2020; Backwell et al. 2022), ~200ka, and Sibudu Cave (Wadley et al. 2011), 77ka.
+Area excavations are rare in southern Africa’s Middle and Upper Pleistocene, making the recovery of shelters and dwellings less likely.
+But the question remains, when natural shelters are unavailable, where are the open-air sleeping sites with hearths that mirror a site such as Sibudu?
+Area excavations in north Africa, and in particular along the Nile (Wendorf & Schild 1980; Vermeersch 2000), and into the Levant (Hovers 2017, tab.
+65.1) have produced open-air hearths, but not artificial structures.
+In the face of these intensive, high-quality research excavations, the lack of evidence seems to be evidence of absence.

-To summarise, the current MSA evidence across Africa points to the use of caves and rockshelters for a variety of purposes that include tool manufacture, cooking, and sleeping.
+To summarise, the current MSA evidence across Africa points to the use of caves and rockshelters for a variety of purposes, including tool manufacture, cooking, and sleeping.
 Whether these were also gendered spaces needs further investigation.
-The construction of artificial shelters in the open air and associated with hearths and other domestic activities that included food storage did not take place.
-This absence continues into the Early Upper Palaeolithic of the Levant, dated 48–25ka (Goring-Morris & Belfer-Cohen 2003; Belfer-Cohen & Goring-Morris 2017), coterminous with, but differentiated by its laminar lithic technology from the southern African MSA, which ends between 30–25ka (Wadley 2015, 159 and Table 1).
+There was no construction of artificial shelters in the open air and associated with hearths or food storage.
+This absence continues into the Early Upper Palaeolithic of the Levant, 48–25ka (Goring-Morris & Belfer-Cohen 2003; Belfer-Cohen & Goring-Morris 2017), coterminous with the southern African MSA, which ends between 30–25ka (Wadley 2015, 159 and Table 1).
 Hearths, however, are common (Belfer-Cohen and Goring-Morris 2017, 632).

-After 25ka, evidence for built structures is present in the African Epipalaeolithic/ Later Stone Age (LSA).
+After 25ka, built structures are present in the African Epipalaeolithic/ Later Stone Age (LSA).
 Affad 23 in the Middle Nile Valley, Sudan, is a 16ka settlement with Epipaleolithic artefacts and evidence for dwellings and shelters (Osypiński et al. 2016).
-Hearths, postholes, and pits are also present but these are not interpreted as storage features because of the nature of their secondary fills (Osypiński et al. 2016, 910).
-In Wadi Kubbaniya WK26, Egypt, at site, 12ka, two area excavations have produced evidence for hearths, postholes, a pit, and the remains of storage features interpreted as drying racks (Banks et al. 2015; 2018).
+Hearths, postholes, and pits are also present, but the latter are not interpreted as storage features because of the nature of their secondary fills (Osypiński et al. 2016, 910).
+At 12ka in Wadi Kubbaniya WK26, Egypt, two area excavations have produced evidence for hearths, postholes, a pit, and the remains of features interpreted as drying racks (Banks et al. 2015; 2018).
 Older storage pits are known form Wadi Kubbaniya KH26, 16ka (Banks et al. 2015).
-These settlements do not have stone-built structures and the earliest example from the African continent comes from Mia Farm, Midrand, South Africa (Mason 2012, 228).
+These settlements lack stone-built structures.
+The earliest example from Africa comes from terminal Pleistocene/Early Holocene Mia Farm, Midrand, South Africa, 8–12 ka (Mason 2012, 228).
 Excavations recovered a hearth and a semi-circle of local manuports, large diabase rocks interpreted as weights for a windbreak.
-The accompanying Oakhurst lithic assemblage gives a terminal Pleistocene/Early Holocene age range of 8-12ka.
 Storage pits are rare in South Africa and only found in the last 2ka at sites such as Bomplaas Cave (Wadley pers. comm).